owntracks/booklet/docs/features/comparison.md

 ### iOS

-* Runs on iPhones running iOS >=6.1 (3GS, 4, 4S, 5, ...) and iPads running iOS >=6.1 as an iPhone app.
-Not tested on iPods yet.
+* Runs on iPhones and iPads as an iPhone app.
+Not tested on iPods.
-* UI is iOS7 compliant

 * Monitors "significant location changes" as defined by Apple Inc. (about 5 minutes AND "significant location changes" (>500m)) or as described in Move Mode below.